 Retirement is changing.
-For many people, it’s less about winding down their activities and taking a long vacation, and more about reinventing themselves for what’s likely to be an extended next act.
+For many people, it’s less about winding down their activities and taking a long vacation.
+Rather it’s more about reinventing themselves.

-We’re living longer and healthier, and finding that there’s plenty to do even if we’re no longer working 9 to 5.
-Many find that this is the time of their lives when they finally have the freedom to live the life they want.
+We’re living longer and healthier.
+By the same token, we’re finding there’s plenty to do even if we’re no longer working 9 to 5.
+As a result, many find this is the time to live the life they want.

-That freedom depends on many things, though — especially having the money we’ll need.
-Unlike previous generations, most of us don’t have protected lifetime income through a pension to supplement our Social Security benefits, and that increases the chances of running out of money in retirement.
+That freedom depends on many things.
+Notably having enough money.
+Unlike previous generations, most of us don’t have protected lifetime income through a pension.
+As a result, chances of running out of money in retirement are increased.

 Thankfully, there are solutions.
 Using a portion of your savings to purchase an annuity, you can you Check Off the Basics and cover your essential monthly expenses, like a mortgage, utilities, groceries and transportation.
 That can help you live retirement the way you want.